Storytelling Banner Image

 • Curriculum: We are Water provides Take & Make Kits and Conversation Guides in both English and Spanish to utilize storytelling to begin a dialogue about shared experiences with water in communities and help students experience different ways water is important in the Four Corners Region of the Southwestern U.S.

-• Videos: Where does water in the Four Corners region come from?
+• Stories: Where does water in the Four Corners region come from?
 How is water in the Four Corners region distributed and shared?
 How does climate change impact water in the Four Corners region?
-Watch We are Water videos to learn about the importance of water in Four Corners region of the Southwestern United States.
+Watch the We are Water story collection to learn about the importance of water in the Four Corners region of the Southwestern United States.
 All videos are available with English or Spanish captions.

-We Are Water shares stories that explore the diverse experiences and perspectives of those who live where water is scarce.
+We Are Water shares stories that explore the variety of experiences and perspectives of those who live where water is scarce.

 Developing Stories